pablodecm/phd_thesis/src/102_chapter_2.md

 the characteristics of the proton beam are suitable, the quadrupoles align the beam trajectories and collisions begin.
-A stable configuration is then adopted by the LHC machine, providing about 7 keV of energy to the beam to account for synchrotron radiation losses using the RF cavities.
+A stable configuration is then adopted by the LHC machine, providing about 7 keV of energy per turn to the beam to account for synchrotron radiation losses using the RF cavities.
 If unexpected problems do not occur, the proton beams are kept circling the LHC ring and colliding at the IPs for several hours until the bunch properties are degraded beyond correction,